purpflow1/crystal-api/README.md

 # Crystal API
-**Crystal API**  is a unified graphics wrapper for graphics API.
+**Crystal API**  is a unified lightweight wrapper for graphics API.
 Currently in WIP stage.

 ## Features
 - Vulkan API support